 - 3-4 miles round trip (depending on where you park) with ~500 feet of elevation gain

-It meanders along this path and goes in and out of shade for about a mile with some nice views of the trees, houses and wash to the left.
+It meanders along this path and goes in and out of the shade for about a mile with some nice views of the trees, houses, and wash to the left.
 I passed about 20 people during this mile.

-I really enjoyed this part of the trail, however there were so many people on the trail and with so many creek crossings it was pretty slow going.
-I passed about 30 people coming or going during this part of the trail.
+I really enjoyed this part of the trail, however, there were so many people on the trail, and with so many creek crossings, it was pretty slow going.
+I passed about 30 people coming or going during this part of the path.

-Along the trail there are smaller waterfalls, a couple small abandoned buildings from the canyons past and a lot of lush trees, it really is a nice walk.
+Along the trail, there are smaller waterfalls, a couple of small abandoned buildings from the canyons past and a lot of lush trees; it really is a nice walk.

 Eaton Canyon Falls

-What greeted me was a nice 40 foot waterfall that fell beautifully to a small pool below.
-It was beautiful and I am sure when it is flowing better and not dry like 2013 was, then it can push a decent amount of water.
+What greeted me was a beautiful 40 foot waterfall that fell into a small pool below.
+It was nice, and I am sure when it is flowing better and not dry like 2013 was, then it can push a decent amount of water.

-This would have been a nice place to relax before starting back on the trail but there was over 150 people here and it was so crowded trying to even get close enough to take a decent picture of the falls.
+This would have been a nice place to relax before starting back on the trail, but there were over 150 people here, and it was so crowded trying even to get close enough to take a decent picture of the falls.

 I also did not find the trail to be dangerous at all but after researching that is only when trying to get to the second falls, which I didn’t see much of a way to do and can imagine that being pretty sketchy as others have said if you are taking it out of the canyon walls.

-All in all I liked being able to experience a new hike and Eaton Canyon was beautiful.
-That being said I would probably recommend Bonita Falls, Fish Canyon Falls, or even Sturtevant Falls as they seem to have a lot less people on the trail.
+All in all, I liked being able to experience a new hike, and Eaton Canyon was beautiful.
+That being said, I would probably recommend Bonita Falls, Fish Canyon Falls, or even Sturtevant Falls as they seem to have a lot fewer people on the trail.
 Let me know what you think of the trek to Eaton Canyon in the comments.